coreybyrum7/regen-nd/README.md

 1. Copy the `.env.local` into your `.env` file.

 2. Follow the README.md instructions in the `server` folder.
-The node server must be running.
+The docker engine must be running before moving on.
+Query the local server to ensure connection, localhost:5000/projects.

 3. From within the `next-js` folder, install the project dependencies: